 - Parodied in a sketch on The Dave Allen Show: a villain ties the heroine to the railroad tracks and leaves her to be run over by "the Flying Scotsman".
 In this case, 'the Flying Scotsman' turns out to be a kilted Scotsman with wings strapped to his arms.

-- The A-Team once did this to a perp.
-In order to get him to talk they tied him to railway tracks at the end of a tunnel.
-He wouldn't talk at first, but soon he noticed a train approaching from the far end of the tunnel and told Hannibal everything he wanted to know, only for Hannibal to leave that guy tied to the tracks.
+- The A-Team once did this to a perp in "Bullets and Bikinis".
+In order to get Councilman Prescott to sign a paper they tied him to railway tracks at the end of a tunnel.
+He wouldn't talk at first, but soon he noticed a train approaching from the far end of the tunnel and signed it, only for Hannibal to leave him tied to the tracks.
 Of course it was then revealed that the oncoming train was just Murdock on a bike, complete with a high-powered lamp, a fake chimney and a tape player with train sound effects.

 - Played straight in the 50s The Adventures of Superman episode "The Perils of Superman".
 Victim was Lois Lane, natch.
 For bonus points, they also had Perry White tied to a log in a sawmill.